Wonder why you’re not getting great job applicants? You might want to take a closer look at how you write your job descriptions.

 Since many people are distracted and rushed, they will likely respond better to listings that are easy to read or scan, especially on mobile devices.
 Don’t overwhelm your candidates with useless information or lengthy paragraphs.

 “Most job seekers are scanning,” he said.
-“They are on the hunt for the right job and will look at a job post and scan the details before deciding to apply, or to ignore it.”
+“They are on the hunt for the right job and will look at a job post and scan the details before deciding to apply or to ignore it.”

 Jan Hudson, COO of Surf Search, agrees.
 “Most job candidates search job boards on their phones now.
-Keep it simple, and always use bullet points.”
+Keep it simple and always use bullet points.”
 She also suggests using the headings “Responsibilities” and “Requirements” before bulleted lists for added clarity.

-For your next open position, consider using a two-sentence opening pitch about your company, two bulleted lists under the headings “Responsibilities” and “Requirements,” and a one-sentence call to action asking the applicant to click a link to fill out an application.
+Consider using this structure for your job description: a two-sentence opening pitch about your company, followed by two bulleted lists under the headings “Responsibilities” and “Requirements” and a one-sentence CTA asking the applicant to click a link to fill out an application.

 For better readability and a higher response rate, make sure to include the important information about job duties, skills, tasks and necessary experience in the “Responsibilities” and “Requirements” lists.